Community request cards are small, portable cards that can be used in one’s community to access goods and services.

 Special Thanks to Kelly Maher and Marie Safi

-Background: Community request cards are small, portable cards that are used to access goods and services in one’s community.
-Each card typically consists of a simple request paired with a corresponding image.
-They are intended to help individuals with complex communication needs to be more independent.
+Background: Community request cards are small, portable cards that are used for a variety of interactions and requests in one’s daily life.
+Each card typically consists of a simple request or interaction paired with a corresponding image.
+They are intended to help individuals with complex communication needs to be more independent within their community.

 Population: Individuals of all ages with communication disorders or cognitive difficulties.